Milo59/NEW-MTCG/README.md

->update methode fulfiled the requirements when need to edite the user profile.
+>update methode fulfilled the requirements when need to edite the user profile.

 `UserRepository:`